Before you start a SATAC application, familiarise yourself with the application process.

 Online application services

-• pay your processing fee (undergraduate and postgraduate applications only)
+• Pay your processing fee (undergraduate and postgraduate applications only)

-• provide documents (if necessary)
+• Provide documents (if necessary)

-• change your preferences
+• Change your preferences

-• update your contact details
+• Update your personal details

-• check your offer status and respond to your offer
+• Check your offer status

 Your responsibilities as an applicant